Configuring an Amazon Q Business application to use the plugin - Amazon Q Business

 9. Choose Authorize.

-Linking an existing Quick Suite account
+Linking an existing Quick account

-If you have an existing Quick Suite account that uses AWS IAM Identity Center for authentication, you can authorize Amazon Q Business to communicate with Amazon Quick Suite in the console or with the Amazon Q Business API.
-Then end users can start getting insights from new and existing Quick Suite topics and dashboards.
+If you have an existing Quick account that uses AWS IAM Identity Center for authentication, you can authorize Amazon Q Business to communicate with Amazon Quick in the console or with the Amazon Q Business API.
+Then end users can start getting insights from new and existing Quick topics and dashboards.

-To link an existing Quick Suite account
+To link an existing Quick account

 1. Log in to the Amazon Q Business console.